vue-leaflet/Vue2Leaflet/README.md

 If you make changes to the library you should run 'npm run build' again in the root folder.
 The dev server should detect modification and reload the demo
 ## How to display a map
-Register Map and TielLayer components from Vue2Leaflet
+Register Map and TileLayer components from Vue2Leaflet

 ``` javascript
 Vue.component('v-map', Vue2Leaflet.Map);